Sinogram upsampling using Primal-Dual UNet for undersampled CT and radial MRI reconstruction: Discussion

 Regarding CT-inspired techniques for performing radial MRI reconstruction, an interesting fact to be noted is that the first-ever 2D MRI was also produced using a back-projection algorithm~\citep{lauterbur1973image,geva2006magnetic}.
 The only difference between the sparse CT reconstruction and undersampled radial MRI reconstruction using the proposed model (as well as the CT-inspired baselines) is the 1D inverse Fourier transform as pre-processing.
 The experiments performed as a part of this research show the possibility of using sinogram upsampling techniques combined with FBP to reconstruct undersampled radial MRI.

 It was observed that converting the undersampled radial k-space into the corresponding sinogram, then applying bilinear interpolation before finally performing FBP already results in scores better than the undersampled radial MRIs which were reconstructed with the conventional NUFFT.
 Sinogram UNet, which aims to improve the quality of the bilinearly upsampled sinograms, improves the results even further in terms of SSIM.
 Even though these two methods perform better than the traditional reconstruction of the undersampled radial MRIs using NUFFT, the quantitative and qualitative evaluations yield that they are much inferior to the other three models.
 It is to be Reconstruction UNet - a well-established model for deep learning based undersampled MRI reconstruction, which is the only model out of the four models which is not CT-inspired and works directly with the reconstructed images, performed very similar to the main baseline model of this paper: Primal-Dual Network.
 Reconstruction UNet performed better for the brain MRI reconstruction task, whereas the Primal-Dual Network performed better while reconstructing abdominal MRIs.
 As noted earlier, the proposed method Primal-Dual UNet performed better than all the other methods for all the tasks.
+Another important point to note is that the trainings must be performed for each interesting organ and type of MRI (e.g. different MR contrasts), in line with the previously published research, and how it has also been done here: specific models for brain T1w MRI, abdominal T1w In-Phase, abdominal T1w Opposed-phase, and abdominal T2w MRIs.
+It might be possible to train a single model with different types of MRIs or organs - this is an interesting avenue to explore in the future.

+The analysis of the network complexity has shown that Primal-Dual UNet's memory requirements are, in all cases, less than those of the baseline.
+Primal-Dual Network and its variations are not scalable and might exceed GPU memory limits for relatively small reconstruction problems already.
+Primal-Dual UNet, on the other hand, suffers much less from scalability problems due to the down-scaling/pooling in its UNet blocks, which makes it more likely to be used in practice and to be developed further in future research.